apache/felix-dev/healthcheck/README.md

 ### Webconsole plugin

-If the `org.apache.felix.hc.webconsole` bundle is active, a webconsole plugin at `/system/console/healthcheck` allows for executing health checks, optionally selected based on their tags (positive and negative selection, see the `HealthCheckFilter` mention above).
+If the `org.apache.felix.hc.webconsole` bundle is installed, a webconsole plugin at `/system/console/healthcheck` allows for executing health checks, optionally selected based on their tags (positive and negative selection, see the `HealthCheckFilter` mention above).